 Based on this criteria, the NC may approach external institutions, e.g. the Singapore Institute of Directors, search consultants or via open advertisements in the search for suitable candidates.
 The search for suitable candidates may also be from the contacts and network of existing Directors and management.
 Next, the NC will conduct formal interviews with shortlisted candidates to assess their suitability and ensure that the candidates meet its criteria and expectations.
 After the selection process, the NC will make the necessary recommendation to the Board for approval.
-If necessary, the new Directors will undergo an orientation programme to provide them with background information on the Company to gain a better understanding of the Group's business.
+The new Directors will undergo an orientation programme to provide them with background information on the Company to gain a better understanding of the Group's business.

-Pursuant to the Company's Articles of Association, all Directors submit themselves for re-election at least once every three years.
-In accordance with Article 106, one-third of the Directors shall retire from office at every AGM.
-Mr Teo Kee Bock and Mr Teo Kee Chong will retire under Article 106 at the forthcoming AGM and will be offering themselves for re-election.
-The NC has recommended the re-elections of Mr Teo Kee Bock and Mr Teo Kee Company.
-Mr Teo Kee Bock will, upon re-election as a Director of the Company, remain as Chairman of the Company while Mr Teo Kee Chong will, upon re-election as a Director of the Company, remain as Managing Director of the Company.
+Pursuant to the Company's Constitution, all Directors submit themselves for re-election at least once every three years.
+In accordance with Article 106 of the Constitution, one-third of the Directors shall retire from office at every AGM.
+Mr Lim Tee Kit and Mr Lim Kang San will retire under Article 106 of the Constitution at the forthcoming AGM and will be offering themselves for re-election.
+The NC has recommended the re-election as a Director of the Company, remain as Lead Independent Director, Chairman of the RC and a member of the AC and NC while Mr Lim Kang San will, upon re-election as a Director of the Company, remain as Chairman of the AC and a member of the RC and NC.
+Mr Lim Tee Kit and Mr Lim Kang San do not have any relationship with any of the Directors, the Company and its 10% shareholders.